NAV

 Error Codes

-The error codes are structured in various groups, reflecting the phase when an error occured.
+The error codes are structured in various groups, reflecting the phase when an error occurred.

 General Errors & Validation Errors